 - Suppliers choose the strategy that maximizes their profits. - Decisions can include the price, but also quantity, quality and availability of the offered products.
-The related variables can be continuous or discrete. - Discrete choice models are embedded into the optimization problem of the suppliers. - Constrained optimization models can describe the supplier problem.
+The related variables can be continuous or discrete. - Discrete choice models are embedded into the constrained optimization problem of the suppliers.